golioth/docs/docs/application-services/2-lightdb-stream/3-querying-data.md

 ## Using Fields

-**Fields:** Users can define multiple fields that they want to be returned in their query. `time` and `deviceId` are special fields that represents the data point time and device that sent the data.
+**Fields:** Users may define multiple fields to be returned by the query.
+The special fields `time` and `deviceId` represent the data point time and device that sent the data.
 All other fields represents a path inside the data blob that is stored.

-- `path` : Path inside the json blob, separated by `.`.
+- `path` : Path inside the JSON blob, separated by `.`.
 - `alias`: Rename variable.
-By default it just uses the path name.
+By default the path name is used.
 - `agg` : Aggregation to be applied on the field.
-Can be `avg`, `count`, `max`, `min` and `sum`.
+Valid values include `avg`, `count`, `max`, `min` and `sum`.
 - `type`: Type conversion to apply to data point on path.
 Important for aggregations.

 ```json
 { "path": "time" },